Saturday 6 December: Prof Robert Barnett: The evolution of China's project in Tibet

 The speaker: Robert Barnett works on nationality issues in China, focusing on modern Tibetan history, politics, and culture.
 He is a Professor, Research Associate and Senior Research Fellow at SOAS, University of London, and an Affiliate Lecturer at the Lau China Institute, Kings College, London.
 From 1999 to 2018 he taught at Columbia University in New York, where he founded and directed the Modern Tibetan Studies Program.
 He has also taught at Princeton, INALCO (Paris), Tibet University (Lhasa) and IACER (Kathmandu).
 He is a frequent commentator for the BBC, CNN, Al Jazeera, the New York Times, The Wall St Journal, South China Morning Post, and other media.
 His writing includes studies of Tibetan politics, religious regulations, social management, women politicians, cinema, television, and contemporary exorcism rituals, as well as of China border issues with Bhutan.
 Recent books, book-length reports and edited volumes include Forceful Diplomacy (Turquoise Roof, 2024), Forbidden Memory: Tibet During the Cultural Revolution (with Tsering Woeser, Nebraska, 2020), Conflicting Memories – Tibetan History under Mao Retold (with Benno Weiner and Françoise Robin, Brill, 2020), Tibetan Modernities: Notes from the Field on Cultural and Social Change (with Ronald Schwartz, Brill, 2008), and Lhasa: Streets With Memories (Columbia, 2006).

-Talks take place at The Allen Room, 1/F, St. Anne’s Church, 55 Dean Street, W1D 6AF unless otherwise stated
+Talks usually take place at The Allen Room, 1/F, St. Anne’s Church, 55 Dean Street, W1D 6AF unless otherwise stated

 Email us for full details and to book for events